 APT Mosaic Planning

-Many JWST instrument modes permit users to specify mosaics to increase overall the field of view of their proposed observations.
+Many JWST instrument modes permit users to specify mosaics to increase the overall field of view of their proposed observations.
 Mosaic properties can be set in the Astronomers Proposal Tool (APT) and viewed on Aladin.

 Table 1.
 APT science templates allowing mosaics